khansamar-1225/Myportfolio/README.md

-# Myportfolio
+# my_profile
-A website showing my skilss
+A webpage showing my profile with my name and photograph as well as skills